atmire/expanded-ORCID-support/docs/installation.md

 git apply --check <patch>
 ```

-This command will return whether it is possible to apply the patch to your installation.
-This should pose no problems in case the DSpace is not customized or in case few customizations are present.
+This command will return whether it is possible to apply the patch to your installation or not.
+This should pose no problems in case the DSpace is not customised or in case few customisations are present.
 In case the check is successful, the patch can be installed as explained in the next steps.

 ## 3. Apply the patch